fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

-This library should support both single-tenant and multi-tenant workload identity because single-tenant implementations are already supported in GA APIs and hence they must remain available for backwards compatibility with a large base of users.
-Furthermore, it would be easier to support both use cases in a single library as opposed to mingling a new library into the currently existing ones, so this new library should be a definitive unified solution for workload identity in Flux.
+This library should support both single-tenant and multi-tenant workload identity because single-tenant implementations are already supported in GA APIs and hence they must remain available for backwards compatibility.
+Furthermore, it would be easier to support both use cases in a single library as opposed to mingling a new library into the currently existing ones, so this new library becomes the definitive unified solution for workload identity in Flux.

 The library should automatically detect whether the workload identity